-93. The achievement of financial objectives tends to be a lagging indicator of a company's performance, while the achievement of strategic objectives tends to be a leading indicator of a company's future financial performance.
+101. The achievement of financial objectives tends to be a leading indicator of a company's performance, while the achievement of strategic objectives tends to be a lagging indicator of a company's future financial performance.
 True or false?
 Support and explain your answer.

-True.
-Acompany's financial performance measures are really lagging indicators that reflect the results of past decisions and organizational activities.
+False.
+A company's financial performance measures are actually lagging indicators that reflect the results of past decisions and organizational activities.
 But a company's past or current financial performance is not a reliable indicator of its future prospects-poor financial performers often turn things around and do better, while good financial performers can fall upon hard times.
 The best and most reliable leading indicators of a company's future financial performance and business prospects are strategic outcomes that indicate whether the company's competitiveness and market position are stronger or weaker.
-The accomplishment of strategic objectives signals that the company is well positioned to sustain or improve its performance.
+The accomplishment of strategic objectives signals that the company is well positioned to sustain or improve its future performance.

-$Learning\ Objective:\ 02-02\ The\ importance\ of\ setting\ both\ strategic\ and\ financial\ objectives.$
+AACSB: Analytical Thinking

+Blooms: Understand

+Difficulty: 2 Medium

+Learning Objective: 02-02 The importance of setting both strategic and financial objectives.

+Topic: Strategic Management

-94. What is the meaning of the term "balanced scorecard"?
+102. What is the meaning of the term "balanced scorecard"?
 What are the merits of using a balanced scorecard in judging a company's performance?